-It certainly was on my radar as a kid, with my own brother picking up an original ‘wedge’ Master System 1 complete with Hang On as the built in game.
-It wasn’t until a few years later when i got my own Sega Master System II, with Alex Kidd in Miracle World built-in.
+It certainly was on my radar as a kid, with my own brother picking up an original ‘wedge’ Master System 1 complete with Hang On as the built-in game.
+It wasn’t until a few years later that I got my own Sega Master System II, with Alex Kidd in Miracle World built-in.

-Sonic the Hedgehog – 1991
+1. Sonic the Hedgehog – 1991

-We start off the list with perhaps an obvious choice, Sonic the Hedgehog blasted his way onto the Master System with not a direct copy of the Mega Drive / Genesis game, but his own brand new game.
-Whilst the game shares a lot in common with the original 16-Bit version, the Master System and Game Gear versions have their own unique levels and soundtrack.
+We start off the list with perhaps an obvious choice, Sonic the Hedgehog blasted his way onto the Master System with not a direct copy of the Mega Drive / Genesis game, but his own brand new game, which immediately established itself as one of the best Sega Master System games.

-Sonic the Hedgehog was included as the built in game on the later versions of the Master System 1 & 2.
+Sonic the Hedgehog was included as the built-in game on the later versions of the Master System 1 & 2.

-Alex Kidd in Miracle World – 1986
+2. Alex Kidd in Miracle World – 1986

 Alex Kidd in Miracle World is a platformer who sees you, punching enemies, overcoming obstacles and playing rounds of Rock, Paper, Scissors (Or Janken, which is also the name of the main boss in the game).

-The game is also considered rare in it’s cartridge form, due to the game being mainly available built in to the systems.
+The game is also considered rare in its cartridge form, due to the game being mainly available built into the systems.

-Wonder Boy III – The Dragon’s Trap – 1989
+3. Wonder Boy III – The Dragon’s Trap – 1989

 Wonder Boy III – The Dragon’s Trap is considered the best in the series on the system.
-Wonder Boy III is an action/adventure platformer which sees Wonder Boy cursed by Mecha Dragon and is transformed into different creatures throughout the game.
+Wonder Boy III is an action/adventure platformer that sees Wonder Boy cursed by Mecha Dragon and is transformed into different creatures throughout the game.

-The game recently underwent a remaster and appeared on the likes of the PS4, Switch, Xbox One & PC.
+Not being content with being one of the best Sega Master System games, Wonder Boy III recently underwent a remaster and appeared on the likes of the PS4, Switch, Xbox One & PC.

-Shinobi (USA, Europe) – 1988
+4. Shinobi (USA, Europe) – 1988

 Shinobi is an 8-bit conversion of the original Sega Arcade classic for the Sega Master System.
-Shinobi is an earlier game in the Master System’s life, but does a fantastic job of recreating the original.
+Shinobi is an earlier game in the Master System’s life but does a fantastic job of recreating the original.
 The game also includes the shuriken throwing levels as well as introducing a new life bar system and fighting abilities.

-This is a great example of how well the Master System could produce scaled back arcade ports.
+This is a great example of how well the Master System could produce scaled-back arcade ports.

-Phantasy Star – 1987
+5. Phantasy Star – 1987

 Phantasy Star is also one of the most successful examples you will find in the RPG genre on any 8-bit system, which proved a real boost for the Sega Master System at the time.

-Wonder Boy in Monster Land – 1988
+6. Wonder Boy in Monster Land – 1988

-The second Wonder Boy game on the list and its Wonder Boy in Monster Land.
+The second Wonder Boy game on the list and it’s Wonder Boy in Monster Land.
 I’m particularly fond of this game as it was one I originally owned for my Master System.
-Wonder Boy in Monster Land is a wonderful mix of platforming, action/adventure gaming and wonderful visuals and sound.
+Wonder Boy in Monster Land is a wonderful mix of platforming, action/adventure gaming, and wonderful visuals and sound.

 An easy game to pick up and play and keeps you coming back for more.

-Sonic The Hedgehog 2 – 1992
+7. Sonic The Hedgehog 2 – 1992

 Again, as with the original, Sonic 2 for the Master System is not a direct port of the Mega Drive / Genesis version.
 The big difference here in terms of story is that Sonic has to rescue tails as opposed to having him play alongside you, to defeat Dr Robotnik.

 I’m on the fence as to which game is better between this and the original, they’re both highly recommended.

-Streets of Rage – 1993
+8. Streets of Rage – 1993

 Sure, the amazing soundtrack of the original has had to be forgone as well as the multiplayer option, but Streets of Rage on the Master System certainly did enough to scratch the itch of those not fortunate enough to own the 16-bit version.

-Ninja Gaiden – 1992
+9. Ninja Gaiden – 1992

-Unusually, Ninja Gaiden for the Master System appeared after the Game Gear version, but notably improves on that version in every respect, making it one of the best selling games of the year for the system.
+Unusually, Ninja Gaiden for the Master System appeared after the Game Gear version but notably improves on that version in every respect, making it one of the best-selling games of the year for the system.

-R-Type – 1988
+10. R-Type – 1988

-Whilst the game does suffer some sprite flickering and slow down in places, it is a very impressive conversion with very little compromised in terms of the level design and gameplay.
-The huge bosses are present along with excel colour reproduction of all of the games assets.
+Whilst the game does suffer some sprite flickering and slow down in places, it is a very impressive conversion with very little compromise in terms of the level design and gameplay.
+The huge bosses are present along with excellent colour reproduction of all of the game’s assets.

-Wonder Boy – 1987
+11. Wonder Boy – 1987

 The original Wonder Boy is an excellent port for the Master System which is very close to the arcade original.
-The game retains all of its original charm and reproduces the original arcade soundtrack really well given the Master System’s basic sound chip.
+The game retains all of its original charms and reproduces the original arcade soundtrack really well given the Master System’s basic sound chip.

-This game is a pure side scrolling platformer, it does not have the adventure elements seen in the subsequent Wonder Boy games, but is still a must have on the Master System.
+This game is a pure side-scrolling platformer, it does not have the adventure elements seen in the subsequent Wonder Boy games, but is still a must-have on the Master System.

-Psycho Fox – 1989
+12. Psycho Fox – 1989

-It’s a reasonably challenging game and one that impressed at the time with its colourful and fun visuals.
+It’s a reasonably challenging game and one that impressed me at the time with its colourful and fun visuals.

-Golden Axe – 1989
+13. Golden Axe – 1989

 Similar to Streets of Rage, there are compromises that have been made in terms of there being no multiplayer and there is now only a single character available to play through the game with.
 Besides these points, Golden Axe is a very enjoyable and impressive conversion.

-OutRun – 1987
+14. OutRun – 1987

 Once again, thanks to Sega’s wealth of arcade games, we have another arcade port on the Master System.
 Outrun manages to retain the spirit of the arcade original, whilst albeit slightly downgraded, the graphics and sound make an excellent transition to the 8-bit system.